Leroy Jetta: Career

-An outstanding junior, Jetta was twice named in the Under 18 All-Australian Team as well as being adjudged the joint winner of the Kevin Sheehan Medal, awarded to the Best Player in Division 1 at the Under 16 National Championships.
+An outstanding junior excluding one occasion where he was tagged out of the game by Martin Davis (now West Coast Eagles Property manager), Jetta was twice named in the Under 18 All-Australian Team as well as being adjudged the joint winner of the Kevin Sheehan Medal, awarded to the Best Player in Division 1 at the Under 16 National Championships.
 He was also a graduate of the AIS-AFL Academy in 2005.

 The speedy forward was drafted by the Bombers with the priority selection (18th overall) in the 2006 AFL draft from South Fremantle.
 He was drafted as a player renowned for outstanding pace, good foot skill and terrific vision on the ground.
-He made his AFL debut in the opening round of the 2007 season, along with another of the club's 2006 recruits, Alwyn Davey.Jetta went on to play the following 3 matches before being sidelined by a groin complaint.
+He made his AFL debut in the opening round of the 2007 season, along with another of the club's 2006 recruits, Alwyn Davey.
+Jetta went on to play the following 3 matches before being sidelined by a groin complaint.
 Despite returning to play with Essendon's VFL affiliate, the Bendigo Bombers, this injury ultimately ended his 2007 season.

 The 2008 pre-season, saw Jetta return to the club in excellent condition.
 He equaled the then club record for the 20m sprint with a time of 2.75 seconds, and his skin folds were the lowest they had been.
 His strong performances in the NAB Cup reflected that increase in fitness.
 As a result of that good form, Jetta earned selection in Essendon's Round 1 encounter with North Melbourne in which he gathered 13 possessions and showcased his terrific tackling.
 His good start to the season was interrupted by a hamstring injury sustained in Essendon's round 3 clash with Carlton.
 He returned in round 7, but had a subsequent dip in form.
 However, Essendon coach, Matthew Knights, persisted with Jetta and was paid back by his outstanding performance against Fremantle in round 14.